jeffpar/pcjs.v1/devices/pc8080/machine/vt100/README.md

 Ordinarily, the VT100 screen displays 800 dots per horizontal scan, and a total of 240 horizontal scans, and by default, it uses a 10x10 character cell, for a total of 80 columns and 24 rows of characters.
-However, in 132-column mode, it uses a 9x10 character cell instead, and assuming no AVO expansion card is present, there is only enough screen RAM available for 14 rows of characters; this implies a total of 1188 dots displayed per horizontal scan, and a total of only 140 horizontal scans.
-This means we will have to dynamically reallocate the buffer display context whenever the horizontal dimensions change
+However, in 132-column mode, it uses a 9x10 character cell instead, implying a total of 1188 dots displayed per horizontal scan.
+This means we will have to dynamically reallocate our internal buffers whenever the horizontal dimensions change.
+Also, if no AVO expansion card is present, there is only enough RAM available for 14 rows of characters in 132-column mode.
-(ie, from 800 to 1188, or from 1188 back to 800).

 For optimum scaling, I define the virtual screen size using multiples of the VT100's default "dot" dimensions; eg, 1600x960 (a horizontal multiplier of 2 and a vertical multiplier of 4).
-However, that gives us a virtual screen aspect ratio of 1.67, which is less than the (apparent) 2.0 aspect ratio of a physical VT100 screen.
-But I'm resisting changing the test machine's virtual screen dimensions (to, say, 1600x800) until I've done more "aspect ratio research".
+That gives us a virtual screen aspect ratio of 1.67.

-Here's what we know from the Technical Manual: a physical VT100 screen measures 12 inches diagonally, and in 80-column mode, characters measure 2.0mm x 3.35mm (in 132-column mode, they measure 1.3mm x 3.35mm).
-This means that the text area of the screen is roughly 160mm x 80mm, implying a screen aspect ratio of 2.0.
+According to the Technical Manual, a physical VT100 screen measures 12 inches diagonally, and in 80-column mode, characters measure 2.0mm x 3.35mm (in 132-column mode, they measure 1.3mm x 3.35mm), which suggests that the text area of the screen is roughly 160mm x 80mm, implying a screen aspect ratio of 2.0.
+However, after visually comparing the Technical Manual's SET-UP screenshots to our test screens, 1.67 appears to be closer to reality than 2.0.
+I'll revisit this issue at a later date.

 {% include machine.html id="vt100" %}